Solved: video tdr failure atikmpag.sys windows 10, 8.1 and 7

 - Save the settings and restart your computer.

 Did these solutions help to fix video TDR failure on windows 10?
-Let us know on comments below, also read:
+Let us know on the comments below, also read: